-For intermediate level players (that is, people rated 1625 or below at the start of the year), there’s the UKBGF Intermediate Tour 2019.
+For intermediate level players – that is, people rated 1600 or below on average over the last quarter of 2019 – there’s the UKBGF Intermediate Tour 2020.
 Accumulate points at at one or more of the five events for intermediates, as well as at the single-division events in the same way.
-Scoring works in the same was as for the main tour – details here.
+Scoring works in the same way as for the main tour – details here.
 In 2020 there are two new one-day events exclusively for intermediates!

 The qualifying events are:

 20th-22nd March, at Clayton Village Hall, Clayton, nr.
 Bradford

 4th April, at The Moor Club, Heaton Moor, Stockport

 Tournament Director: Steve Allott

 18th April, at Ealing Bowls Club, Craven road, Ealing, London, W5 2UA